 Most other programs require writing samples.
 Are they required here or just optional?

-Except for Cultural Studies and English, writing samples are not officially required, we highly recommend them.
+Cultural Studies, Philosophy and English, require writing samples, and we highly recommend them for all humanities programs.
 You may submit samples of any length you feel indicate your writing ability, but please note that we will be unable to return any items submitted as part of your application (please, no books).
-Most applicants submit one or two scholarly papers or excerpts of around 5-15 pages.
-Applicants to the English Department's creative writing program should submit samples of their creative work.
+Most applicants submit one or two scholarly papers or excerpts of around 10-15 pages.
 Cultural Studies writing samples should not exceed 30 pages.

 I am a Music Department applicant.
 Where can I find information on the audition requirements?

 You can find that information here.
 Please note, Music applicants are required to submit scores from the GRE as part of their application.

 I already have a Master’s/graduate degree from another institution.
 Must I still submit test scores?

 Yes.
 All applicants must submit current GRE scores, regardless of whether a previous graduate degree has been obtained.
 Test scores must be no more than 5 years old at the time your application is received.

 Do extracurricular and professional activities count when applying?

 Yes.
 The admissions committee is careful to weigh community and campus activities, as well as professional experience, when considering an applicant.
 While we are clearly an academic institution, we know that “real life” experiences contribute significantly to a students’ education.
 We therefore respect the time, effort, and learning a student gains from work outside the classroom.